fredericmarx/savingoss/README.md

 # 🌟 Saving OSS

-Share what Open Source Software you’re saving for later.
+[@savingoss](https://twitter.com/savingoss) is a Twitter account collecting the Open Source Software you’re saving for later.
 Not affiliated with but inspired by [@reading](https://twitter.com/reading).

 🔁 Retweets curated by [@fredericmarx](https://twitter.com/fredericmarx).